-If the [range_lookup] argument in the Vlookup function is set to TRUE (or is omitted), this tells the Vlookup function that if it is unable to find an exact match to the lookup_value, then the closest match below the lookup_value should be used instead.
+When the [range_lookup] is set to TRUE, this tells the Vlookup function that, if an exact match to the lookup_value is not found, then the closest match below the lookup_value should be returned instead.

 |$0 - $999.99||1%|

 Imagine a bank account has a variable interest rate that depends upon its balance, as shown in the table on the rightabove table.
 These interest rate categories are stored in the "Interest Rate" spreadsheet below.